 Observatory privileges/gate codes and keys

 Friends and family are welcome to share the observatory with you.
 However, after dark activities should have an astronomy connection and not interfere with observing activities of others.
 Please reference the notes on observing etiquette posted inside the clubhouse over the water cooler.
 Private parties, involving significant activities other than observing are not permitted without prior approval by the Observatory Chair.
 The open consumption of alcohol is discouraged at public events or on the observing field.

-- In winter, turn the water off outside clubhouse
+- In winter, turn the water off outside the clubhouse

 - All lights off